Board of Directors

 Yvonne Padilla Chew

-Yvonne has worked in the nonprofit sector for over 15 years, where she has served marginalized communities in Southern California and San Francisco in various capacities.
-With a Bachelor's degree in Social Ecology (and an emphasis in Psychology and Social Behavior), Yvonne has always been concerned with social equity.
+Yvonne has worked in the nonprofit sector for over 17 years, where she has served marginalized communities in Southern California and San Francisco in various capacities.
+With a Bachelor's degree in Social Ecology (emphasis in Psychology & Social Behavior), Yvonne has always been concerned with social equity.

-Recently, she graduated with a Masters in Theology, which has encouraged her to dive deeper into being a part of the healing and restoration of her San Francisco community, especially where concerning youth.
+Achieving a Masters in Theology has encouraged her to dive deeper into being part of the healing and restoration of her San Francisco community, especially where concerning youth.
 She has a huge heart for those involved in foster care and serves as a coach for a local nonprofit.
 She also has a passion to walk alongside youth, helping them discover all that they were created to be.

 Yvonne and her husband currently reside in San Francisco and believe that God has given them both a heart for healing through hospitality.
 They love to cook together and are always ready to play board games.
-They also love to play tennis, grab a boba with friends, dance, hike, listen to/ play music, eat delicious food, and read a lot of fantasy fiction.
+They also love to play tennis, grab boba with friends, dance, hike, listen to/ play music, eat delicious food, & read lots of fantasy fiction.

 Yolanda Siegmueller